 |Saturated Fat 6g||28%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This homemade version, a copycat of the familiar favorite, is better than the store-bought cookies and completely customizable.
+There are no synthetic ingredients and the flavor is superior.
 The color of the frosting and the decorations can be personalized for holidays, to match your favorite sports teams, or even for baby showers and gender reveal parties.

 For the Cookies: